ysyk2021/the-power-of-self-awareness-in-workplace-stress-reduction/src/chapter-5-2.md

-Chapter 7: Techniques for Practicing Mindfulness in the Workplace
+Techniques for Practicing Mindfulness in the Workplace
 =================================================================

 In this chapter, we will explore various techniques that individuals can employ to practice mindfulness in the workplace.
 These techniques can help reduce stress, improve focus, and cultivate a sense of well-being amidst the demands and pressures of work.